rshiggin/dh-abstracts/documentation.md

  #export JAVA_HOME=`/usr/libexec/java_home -v 1.6`
 ```

-Now you can uncomment the version you need when you need.
+Uncomment the version you need when you need it.

 Source: <a href="http://asanga.blogspot.com/2015/01/setting-up-multiple-javahome-versions.html">asanga.blogspot.com/</a>

 ##Customizing XTF (XSLT stylesheets and CSS customization)

-__Initial Custom Redesign__
+__Prototype for custom interface__

 ![](img/redesign01.jpg)